 - Patient Identification

 Following your procedure you will either be transported to recovery on a trolley where you will wake up, or if you are awake you will be assisted by staff with walking out to the recovery room.
 Here the nurses will monitor you closely, checking your operation site and performing regular observations (like blood pressure, oxygen levels, and heart rate).

 Once you are awake and well enough, the nursing staff will give you something to eat and drink.
-Explaining how to look after your wound, any restrictions and what to do if something isn’t right.
+They will explain how to look after your wound, any restrictions and what to do if something is not right.

 Just prior to discharge you will be asked to complete a patient satisfaction survey.
 This can be used for all purposes from complaints, suggestions and compliments.
 We value your opinion so please take the time to fill it out.
 We use this information to assist us in implementing changes and improvements, to ensure we are meeting our high standards.

 At discharge your recovery nurse will provide you and your carer with a detailed personal discharge plan and information sheet.
-This will include post anaesthetic care, medications and specific instructions regarding your surgery.
+This will include post anaesthetic care, medications, contact phone numbers, and specific instructions regarding your surgery.

 If your carer is wishing to wait while you have your procedure, there is a comfortable air conditioned waiting room available.
 However, it’s advised to inform your carer that we will contact them when you’re ready for collection.
 As it’s expected that your stay can be between 2 to 3 hours.